alw1746/Adafruit_ILI9486_STM32/README.md

 This lib uses the latest SPI features from my repository: https://github.com/stevstrong/Arduino_STM32/tree/master/STM32F1/libraries/SPI

-#### Update: The Arduino sketches shown below will not work if you are using the official ST core.
-They were developed under Roger Clarke's  core as it was the only STM32 core available back then.
-Try this new driver https://github.com/ImpulseAdventure/Waveshare_ILI9486 if you want to port the sketches to ST core.
+#### Update: This driver was developed under Roger Clarke's STM32 core which was the only one available back then.
+Try this new driver https://github.com/ImpulseAdventure/Waveshare_ILI9486 if you want to port the sketches using the official ST core.